Patrick-van-Halm/dv-multiplayer-mod/Readme.md

 ## Usage

-When in game press the HOME key to open the menu.
+When in game press the HOME key to open the menu (F7 in VR).
 In the menu you have the option to host your game or to connect to a game someone is hosting.

 ### Hosting
 When hosting make sure you have port forwarded the port: 4296 UDP and 4296 TCP (unless you have changed this.)